gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 ---

 ## Command line interface
-Most site maintenance tasks can only be peformed from the command line while logged into the digitalarchive.us (**daus**) account on the server.
+Most site maintenance tasks can only be performed from the command line while logged into the digitalarchive.us (**daus**) account on the server.
 Use *one* of these methods:

 -   cPanel Terminal for `digitalarchive.us`
 -   [PUTTY](https://www.putty.org/)